 h) undertake other functions and responsibilities as reasonably determined from time to time.

-Nineteen Australian banking groups subscribe to the 2019 Code.
+Eighteen Australian banking groups subscribe to the 2019 Code.

 We provide information to individuals about our functions and activities as well as information about the investigations or inquiries that we are undertaking that may assist the individual.
 So that we can carry out our function and perform our activities we work with a carefully selected group of third parties that include the Australian Banking Association (the ABA), Australian Financial Complaints Authority (AFCA), Code subscribers and parties to BCCC investigations, subscribing banks, and technology and data companies.